-We also have been and may continue to be subject to conflicting pressure from individuals, groups and/or governmental entities to cease doing business, or to maintain business, with certain companies or sectors, in particular those involved with fossil fuels, because of concerns related to climate change.
-Further, there is increased scrutiny of climate change-related policies, goals and disclosures, which could result in litigation and regulatory investigations and actions.
+We have been and may continue to be subject to conflicting pressure from individuals, groups and governmental entities to cease doing business, or to maintain business, with certain companies or sectors, in particular those involved with fossil fuels, because of concerns related to climate change.
+Further, there is increased scrutiny of climate change-related policies, goals and disclosures, including with regard to inaccurate or misleading statements regarding these practices (often referred to as "greenwashing"), which could result in litigation and regulatory investigations and actions.
 Our stakeholders may disagree with these policies and goals or, conversely, believe that these policies and goals are, and our related progress in accomplishing such goals and implementing such policies is, insufficient.
 This may lead to a decrease in demand for our products and services or damage to our reputation.
 We may also incur additional costs and require additional resources as we evolve our strategy, practices and related disclosures with respect to these matters.
-In addition, there are and will continue to be challenges related to capturing, verifying, analyzing and disclosing climaterelated data that is subject to measurement uncertainties.
+In addition, there are and will continue to be challenges related to capturing, verifying, analyzing and disclosing climate-related data that is subject to measurement uncertainties.
 The Risk Factor headed "We are at risk for an adverse impact on our business due to damage to our reputation" further discusses risks associated with our management of these matters, including related activist pressure.